 Each solution goes through a strict assessment process performed by independent experts.

-Artificial intelligence for saving water resources and energy on water distribution networks
+Artificial intelligence (ai) to reduce water losses in water distribution networks

 Water scarcity, both natural and of human origin, is the lack of sufficient available water resources to meet the demands within a region.
 Water is unequally distributed over time and space.
 Much of it is wasted, polluted and unsustainably managed.